NORTH ADAMS - The McCann Tech boys' basketball team has pinned itself into a pretty tight corner with just five games remaining in the season.

 With a first-year coach and five first-year starters, that many close losses can be devastating for a team.

 "What I've been telling the guys is obviously every team we play, we're in the game," coach Mike Nykorchuck said.
 "Really [Mount] Greylock was the only team that blew us out.
-We're good enough to play
+We're good enough to play with all of these teams.
+Now we just have to learn how to win.

 "We seem to play better when we're behind because we play with a sense of urgency.
 When we're ahead, it seems like we tend to play too loose."